nucypher/pyUmbral/README.rst

 .. end-badges

-pyUmbral is a python implementation of David Nuñez's threshold proxy re-encryption scheme: Umbral_.
+pyUmbral is a Python implementation of David Nuñez's threshold proxy re-encryption scheme: Umbral_.
-Implemented with OpenSSL_ and Cryptography.io_, pyUmbral is a referential and open-source cryptography library extending the traditional cryptological narrative of "Alice and Bob" by introducing a new actor, *Ursula*, who has the ability to take secrets encrypted for Alice and *re-encrypt* them for Bob.
+Implemented with OpenSSL_ and Cryptography.io_, pyUmbral is a referential and open-source cryptography library extending the traditional cryptological narrative of "Alice and Bob" by introducing a new actor, *Ursula*, who has the ability to take secrets encrypted for Alice and *re-encrypt* them for Bob, without being able to learn any information about the original secret.

 pyUmbral is the cryptographic engine behind nucypher_, a proxy re-encryption network to empower privacy in decentralized systems.